Seirdy/seirdy.one/content/posts/floss-security.md

 Fuzzing
 -------

 Manual invocation of a program paired with a tracer like `strace` won't always exercise all code paths or find edge-cases.
-[Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) helps to bridge this gap: it automates the process of causing a program to fail by generating random or malformed data to feed it.
+[Fuzzing helps bridge this gap](https://en.wikipedia.org/wiki/Fuzzing): it automates the process of causing a program to fail by generating random or malformed data to feed it.
 Researchers then study failures and failure-conditions to isolate a bug.

 Fuzzing doesn't necessarily depend on access to source code, as it is a black-box technique.
 Fuzzers like [American Fuzzy Loop (AFL)](https://lcamtuf.coredump.cx/afl/) normally use [special builds](#special-builds), but [other fuzzing setups](https://aflplus.plus/docs/binaryonly_fuzzing/) can work with just about any binaries.
 In fact, some types of fuzz tests (e.g. [fuzzing an API](https://github.com/KissPeter/APIFuzzer/) for a web service) hardly need any implementation details.